tqnnlabs/tqnn-anyengine-api/README.md

 Image (Beta)

 Input: flattened or tensor image
-Output: perceptual probabilities, embed vectors
+Output: perceptual probabilities, embedding vectors

 > Any structured numeric array can be used as input.